Sean ‘Diddy’ Combs accused of years of rape, abuse by singer Cassie in lawsuit

 Cassie, whose legal name is Casandra Ventura, alleged in the suit filed against the producer and music mogul in New York federal court that Combs brought her into his “ostentatious, fast-paced, and drug-fueled lifestyle” not long after she met him and signed to his label when she was 19 and he was 37 in 2005.

-The suit says Combs forced his way into her home and raped her as the relationship was ending in 2018.
+The suit says that as she was trying to end the relationship in 2018, Combs forced her into her Los Angeles home and raped her.

 “After years in silence and darkness, I am finally ready to tell my story, and to speak up on behalf of myself and for the benefit of other women who face violence and abuse in their relationships,” Ventura said in a statement.